TOURNAMENT RULES & REGULATIONS

 2) NO SLAP SHOTS: Play will be blown dead and the face-off will be in the offending team's end.
 The stick blade cannot be further than one foot from the puck before being struck.

-3) NO FIGHTING: Should a fight develop, the offending player(s) will be assessed a game and Tournament misconduct and the team will play shorthanded for six minutes.
+3) NO FIGHTING: Should a fight develop, the offending player(s) will be assessed a game and Tournament misconduct and the team will play shorthanded for five minutes.

 4) MATCH PENALTIES: Will be assessed for butt ending, spearing, kicking, or attempt to injure.
 (Any match penalty will terminate the player's further participation in the Tournament) A major penalty will be assessed and served by someone on the ice at the time of the infraction.